helmedeiros/blog/content/en/posts/2014-04-10-how-impala-has-pushed-hdfs-in-new-ways.md

 seo_follow: null
 seo_noindex: null
 categories:
   - Technology
   - Events
 tags:
   - aaron myers
   - cloudera
   - impala
   - qconsp
-subtitle: Software development concepts and practices
+subtitle: Explore how Cloudera Impala revolutionizes HDFS performance—achieving 5-50x speed improvements through low-latency queries, memory optimization, and distributed processing innovations
 ---

 As Impala and the [Cloudera][1] have helped the community over the past few years, nothing better than the <a title="Aaron Myers" href="https://twitter.com/atm" target="_blank">Aaron</a> to talk about it with <a title="Hadoop" href="http://hadoop.apache.org/" target="_blank">Hadoop</a>, let's see how it works with <a title="HDFS" href="http://hadoop.apache.org/docs/r1.2.1/hdfs_design.html" target="_blank">HDFS</a>, and how the latter has been modified to meet new requirements.